Minimalism: How to Declutter Your Workspace Tips and Tricks

 Declutter For Better Health

 Germs not only from you but also from your co-workers can congregate within the mess on your desk.
-Periodically de-cluttering, cleaning, and wiping your desk with disinfectant will help minimize your chances of becoming ill.
+Periodically de-cluttering, cleaning, and wiping down your desk with disinfectant will help minimize your chances of becoming ill.

 Declutter Your Computer